I-1-1-20.Authority of a Representative

 • Make statements about facts and law;

-• Cross-examine witnesses;
+• Examine and cross-examine witnesses;

 • Submit briefs or other written statements;